EnterpriseDB/tpa/docs/src/platform-aws.md

         group-name:
           - foo

-If you want to customise the rules in the default security group, set `cluster_rules`:
+If you want to customize the rules in the default security group, set `cluster_rules`:

     cluster_rules: